 - if you just must have some inside go for it, but cook the majority of your stuffing on the stovetop as I show in the video I’ve included in this post

-- the dry herb stuffing mix suggested here + the spicy sausage lends a TREMENDOUS amount of flavor so I usually don’t add any seasonings, but if you normally do wait until it is done – taste – and decide whether you really need more so you don’t over-season it
+Therefore, I usually don’t add any seasonings.
+If you normally do wait until it is done.
+Taste it and then decide whether you want more so you don’t over-season it.

 - Mushrooms -baby bellas are best